danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - `data_sources.py` assembles the market snapshot
 - `storage.py` handles persistence
 - `ui.py` provides reusable visual helpers
+- `styles.py` owns CSS and visual tokens
 - `constants.py`, `models.py`, `utils.py`, `validation.py`, and `ift_state_machine.py` support the main flow

 The biggest earlier risk was drift: if allocations, thresholds, or IFT rules were changed in one place but not another, the system could become internally inconsistent.
-That risk has been materially reduced by centralizing regime definitions in `constants.py` and adding consistency tests that enforce synchronization across the major modules
+That risk has been materially reduced by centralizing regime definitions in `constants.py` and by using consistency tests to keep the major modules aligned

 ---

 ## What Has Been Fixed

 ### 1) Regime allocation drift is now much better controlled
-`constants.py` now explicitly owns the regime registry, including the tactical allocations and UI metadata, and the test suite checks that the engine and UI stay aligned with it
+`constants.py` now explicitly owns the regime registry, including tactical allocations and UI metadata, and the test suite checks that the engine and UI stay aligned with it.
+That is a major improvement over the earlier state where the same allocation numbers were duplicated across files and could silently diverge

 What this fixes:
 - duplicate regime literals spread across files